xzackli/nawrapper/docs/source/usage/installation.rst

 If you are running on a machine with Jupyter like cori or niagara, we also set up ipykernel so your conda environment shows up in Jupyter.
-You can do this on tiger too, but it’s less convenient (see `Jupyter on the Cluster`_).
+You can do this on tiger too (see `Jupyter on the Cluster`_).

 .. code:: bash